microsoft-dx/msp-fundamentals/MSP-Roles/Board-Member.md

 ## Community Board

+* Keep in touch with Microsoft and come up with new event ideas, collaborations, financing
 * Organize promotion campaigns for events/MSP in general
 * Post regularly on the Facebook/Twitter(?)/LinkedIn pages
 * Organize at least 2 teambuilding events/semester (boardgames, drinks etc.)